ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 similar to [console-ramoops](#console_ramoops).
 Should show kernel logs when all else fails inside the guest OS.
 Timestamp is in seconds from guest Linux kernel boot.

+## arcvm_psi

+PSI of ARCVM that comes from /proc/pressure/memory.

+## arcvm_zram_mm_stat

+Zram activity of ARCVM which is the output of /sys/block/zram0/mm_stat.

+## arcvm_zram_stat

+Zram activity of ARCVM which is the output of /sys/block/zram0/stat.

 ## atmel_tp_deltas